pschaus/book_lepl1402/source/part1.rst

 Why does the Java code look more complicated than the Python code?
 First of all, unlike Python, Java doesn't allow to write a statement like :code:`print('Hello world!')` directly in a source code file.
 In Java, all statements MUST be inside a method and all methods MUST be inside a class.
 In our example, the statement :code:`System.out.println("Hello world!")` is in the method "main" and this method is in the class "Main".
 Of course, a class in Java can have more than one method, and a Java program can contain more than one class.

 You probably have already learned about classes and methods in Python and you might remember that classes are used to describe objects and methods are used to work with those objects.
 In our simple Java example, we don't need objects and all the complicated things that come with them (constructors, inheritance, etc.).
-The word :code:`static` in the line :code:`public static void main(String[] args)` indicates that the method "main" behaves more like a traditional function in Python and not like a method for objects.
-In fact, no object is needed to execute a static method like "main".
+The word :code:`static` in the line :code:`public static void main(String[] args)` indicates that the method :code:`main` behaves more like a traditional function in Python and not like a method for objects.
+In fact, no object is needed to execute a static method like :code:`main`.
 We will learn more about this later.

 The second thing you might have noticed is the word :code:`public` appearing twice in the first two lines of the code: